Favorite Links of Doron Zeilberger

 Guru Don Knuth, the Diderot and Guttenberg of the computer age.

-Wolfram Koepf, ( old page), A Maple, Mathematica, and Hyper WZ, Wizard.
+Wolfram Koepf, A Maple, Mathematica, and Hyper WZ, Wizard.

 Tom Koornwinder, A very deep and brilliant specialfunctionary.

-Christian Krattenthaler, extremely creative and extremely prolific Maestro of piano, computer algebra, hypergeometrics, q-, combinatorics, and determinants.
+Christian Krattenthaler, Maestro of piano, computer algebra, hypergeometrics, q-, combinatorics, and determinants

 Daniel Loeb, A great Voting Schemer and Umbral Calculuser; a scion of the Maharal from Prague.